JuliaDiff/ChainRulesCore.jl/docs/src/config.md

 # [Rule configurations and calling back into AD](@id config)

 [`RuleConfig`](@ref) is a method for making rules conditionally defined based on the presence of certain features in the AD system.
-Once key such feature is the ability to perform AD either in forwards or reverse mode or both.
+One key such feature is the ability to perform AD either in forwards or reverse mode or both.

 This is done with a trait-like system (not Holy Traits), where the `RuleConfig` has a union of types as its only type-parameter.
 Where each type represents a particular special feature of this AD.